Jim Moginie: Career

 In addition to Midnight Oil, Moginie has worked and performed with many notable musicians from Australia and New Zealand, including Silverchair, Sarah Blasko, End of Fashion, Backsliders, Neil Murray, Kasey Chambers and Neil Finn.
 Moginie has also played live with The Family Dog comprising different members at times, including Trent Williamson, Michael Iveson, Alex Hewetson, Kent Steedman, Paul Larsen Loughhead and Tim Kevin.

 He has also released six solo works.

-The four-track EP Fuzz Face was recorded in Moginie's small home studio with Midnight Oils' producer Nick Launay and released in 1996, with Midnight Oil bassist Bones Hillman contributing under the pseudonym "The Family Dog" – a term that Moginie would later use for his live band.
+The four-track EP Fuzz Face was recorded in Moginie's small home studio with Midnight Oil's producer Nick Launay and released in 1996, with Midnight Oil bassist Bones Hillman contributing under the pseudonym "The Family Dog" – a term that Moginie would later use for his live band.

 Alas Folkloric (2006) is Moginie's first full-length solo album and first release after Midnight Oil disbanded.
 The album features contributions from Martin Rotsey and Rob Hirst, as well as Paul Dempsey from the band Something for Kate on the track "Halfway Home", and was released through the Virgin Music label.

 No Vans Mary (2010) by Shameless Seamus (Moginie's folk pseudonym) featured guest musicians including flugelhorn player Elizabeth Geyer, drummer Gus Bonic and bodhrán player Kevin Kelly.
 His interest in the traditional music of Ireland has deepened and his seven-piece band Shameless Seamus and The Tullamore Dews released the live in the studio Ballroom of Romance (2012.)
 Both were released through Moginie's Reverberama label.
 Moginie occasionally sings and plays bouzouki and guitar with a smaller group, The Tinkers, with core members Alan Healy (tenor banjo, bouzouki, vocals) and Evelyn Finnerty (fiddle, vocals).